The Antenna Diner Review – Living South Magazine – July 2014

 CBBC Documentary Photographs August 2012

 In the summer of 2012, I had the good fortune to be asked to chaperone on a documentary series for CBBC.
-The producers also asked if I could take some publicity photographs for them.
+The producers also asked if I could take some publicity photographs to use in their press and media campaign.
 I was in my element taking pure documentary shots as we travelled across Malaysia, Thailand and Indonesia.

 Crystal Palace Overground Festival – Bromley Times June 2012